BioLINCC FAQ

 My request has been approved.
 Can I use the data for a different research question?

-Minor changes to the proposed project (changes in exclusion/inclusion criteria, follow-up length, covariates, general analytic approach, etc.) without a change in the research aims or hypothesis do not require additional review by NHLBI.
-Substantial changes in the project (different outcome, additional research aims, etc.) would require that you submit a new protocol/description of the research which will be sent to NHLBI to review as an additional project or project revision. -
+Minor changes to the proposed project (changes in exclusion/inclusion criteria, follow-up length, covariates, general analytic approach, etc.) without a change in the original research aims or scope do not require additional review by NHLBI.
+Substantial changes in the project (different outcome, additional research aims, etc.) require prior approval from NHLBI.
+This process involves submission of a new protocol/description of the research which will be sent to NHLBI for review as an additional project or project revision.

 In both cases, a new request will be required in order to establish a new Research Materials Distribution Agreement.
-In the case of changing institutions, you must notify BioLINCC that any data residing within your previous institution have been destroyed. -
+In the case of changing institutions, you and your Institutional Signing Official will be required to attest that any data residing within your previous institution have been destroyed prior to receiving data for your new request.

 Who should I contact with questions about the data?

 You may send your questions to BioLINCC and we will do our best to assist you.
-Please note that BioLINCC staff were not involved in the original data collection, and generally the data and documentation provided in the data package would encompass all available materials that were provided by the study for public release.
+Please note that BioLINCC staff were not involved in the original data collection.
+Generally, the data and documentation provided in the data package encompasses all available materials that were provided by the study for public release.
 Please be aware that scientific interpretation and statistical support services for the analysis of requested data are out of scope of the BioLINCC program.
-Collaboration with the original study investigators outside of BioLINCC may be an option for studies that are still active.